Turkish market (bazaar)

 Hand made sandals

 Skilled artisans can make you a pair of snugly fitting leather sandals in the traditional Aegean style.
 You will find craftsmen in the centre of Bodrum - like Ali Usta and others.
 You can either order or try one of the pairs they have in stock.
 Even Mike Jagger has one of these Bodrum hand made sandals of Ali Usta...

 What to buy: sandals for a fresh breath of your feet:)

 What to pay: that depends what kind of o sandal you wish or how long it takes to produce it... between 40 to 200 Euros.

-If you are there for more than a day buy fresh fish to cook on your own!
-You can ask for them in the restaurants too but you have to pay much more so we bought some from the fish stalls to cook back home :)
+If you have more time and a kitchen you may want to buy some fresh fish to cook on your own!
+You can ask for fish in the restaurants of course but you have to pay much more so we bought some from the fish stalls to cook back home :)

 Have in mind there’s fruit/veggie market every Friday near the otogar (bus stations) where farmers come here to sell their products

 The cloth market takes place on Tuesday